Gummy Smile: Definition and Treatment with Lip Repositioning method

 Illustration of the benefits of gummy smile treatment

-To improve or fully resolve a patient's gummy smile, the doctor will identify the primary cause and recommend the corresponding treatment:
+To ensure the most optimal results, the doctor will identify the primary cause and recommend the corresponding treatment:

 Hình minh họa phẫu thuật kéo dài môi trên